C++ Core Guidelines: Destructor Rules

 } // automatically released

 unipPtr releases its int and lock its mutex.
-Both following the RAII-idiom (Resource Acquisition Is Initialization).
-If you are curious about RAII, here is my post Garbage Collection - No Thanks including a remark of Bjarne Stroustrup about RAII.
+Both follow the RAII-idiom (Resource Acquisition Is Initialization).
+If you are curious about RAII, here is my post Garbage Collection – No Thanks, including a remark from Bjarne Stroustrup about RAII.

 You can also read the rule the other way around.
-If all the members of your class have a default destructor, you should not define your own.
+If all your class members have a default destructor, you should not define your own.

 class Foo { // bad; use the default destructor